In the Dark: Secrets, Tests, and the Quest for Clarity

 With loyalties tested and emotions running high, Dar faces a choice: will she allow herself to be managed, or will she redefine her own parameters?

-Dar reached the door just in time to prevent Pam from walking straight in.
-She tugged it open, breath still uneven from her run, a faint sheen of dampness at her hairline.
+Dar reached the door just in time to unlock it and tug it open, breath still uneven from her run, a faint sheen of dampness at her hairline.

 Dar stepped aside, letting Pam sweep past.
 “Good morning to you too.”

-Pam set the bag on the counter and gave Dar another once-over, slower this time.
+Pam proceeded through to the kitchen, where she set the box on the counter and gave Dar another once-over, slower this time.
 “You ran,” she repeated.
 “Like, ran ran.”

 Dar stood next to the island, arms crossed.
 “I run most mornings.”

 Pam’s eyes narrowed at Dar’s deflection.
 “Don’t give me that crap, Montgomery.
 You hate running.
 You’d rather be dissecting serial killer profiles in your pyjamas than sweating at dawn.”
-She pulled scones from the bag, slamming them onto a plate like evidence.
+She pulled scones and muffins from the baked treats assortment, slamming them onto a plate like evidence.
 She planted her hands on the counter, leaning forward.
 “So, what’s this really about?
 You don’t suddenly develop a taste for cardio unless you’re running from something—or toward someone.
 Who did you run with?”

 Dar reached for the kettle.
 “It was just a run, does it matter?”
 She kept her tone light—too light.